-In Nature this week: Critical Assessment of Metagenome Interpretation results, and more.
+In Science this week: whole-genome sequencing of single sperm cells, and more.